DAVIDMATHIAS/vscode-mcp-server-registry-extension/README.md

 # mcp-register README

-This extension provides a command to easily set up your MCP (Multi-Cloud Project) configurations in VS Code's global settings.
+This extension provides a command to easily set up your MCP (Model Context Protocol) configurations in VS Code's global settings.

 ## Features